sensu/sensu-docs-legacy/docs/0.27/platforms/sensu-on-rhel-centos.md

 To manually start and stop the Sensu services, use the following commands:

+_NOTE: The `service` command will not work on CentOS 5, the sysvinit script must be used, e.g. `sudo /etc/init.d/sensu-client start`_

 - Start or stop the Sensu client

   ~~~ shell